Dromedda/fancy_print/README.md

-# Fancy Print ( HELLA WIP AT THE MOMENT )

-A simple lil lib for simplifying the use of ansi escape codes

-Use main.odin as an example of how to use this, but it should be quite clear what it does and how it works.
+# "Fancy Print"

+a bare bones library that uses ansi escape codes to print text in a fancy way.